floft/all-the-paperes/README.md

     ./grep_pdfs.sh

-Finally, make a pie chart about how many papers have overlap between GANs and various types of transfer learning.
+Finally, make a chart about how many papers have overlap between GANs and various types of transfer learning.

-    ./generate_pie_chart.py
+    ./generate_chart.py

 Optionally, look through all the overlap papers.